Earl Van Dorn: Legacy

-Controversial throughout his life, Van Dorn as a military commander, was an able leader of small to medium-sized groups of soldiers, particularly cavalry, but was out of his depth with larger commands.
-Military historian David L. Bongard described him as "aggressive, brave, and energetic but lacked the spark of genius necessary for successful high command in combat."
+Controversial throughout his life, Van Dorn as a military commander was an exceptional leader of small to medium-sized groups of soldiers, particularly cavalry in which he was masterful, but was out of his element with infantry commands.
+Military historian David L. Bongard described him as "aggressive, brave, and energetic..."
 Military historian Richard P. Weinert summarized Van Dorn: "A brilliant cavalry officer, he was a disappointment in command of large combined forces."